DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 - **On** ***(yellow)*** - the unipolar output is DC coupled.

 ### Lower LFO modulation controls
+All LFO modulation inputs are monophonic.
+The LFO creates repeated attacks at low rates, and tremolo at high rates.

 #### REPEAT RATE
+Controls the frequency of the internal LFO.
+The knob ranges from 7.5 BPM to 1920 BPM, with the default noon value at 120 BPM (2 Hz).
+The attenuated CV is scaled to be V/Oct.

 #### REPEAT LEVEL
+Controls the depth of the LFO modulation.
+The knob ranges from -1 to 1, with the default noon value at 0.
+The attenuated CV is scaled at 0.1 per volt.
+The final effective level is clamped to a value between -1 and 1.

 #### REPEAT ATTACK
+Controls the shape of the LFO.
+The knob shows the percentage of time devoted to the attack phase.
+The decay percentage is simply `100% - attack%`.
+A value of 0% yields a descending ramp, 50% a triangle, and 100% an ascending ramp.
+The attenuated CV is scaled at 10% per volt.
+The final effective repeat attack percentage is clamped to a value between 0% and 100%.

 ### Bottom main IO ports
+All IO ports are polyphonic.

 #### TRIG (Trigger) input
+The rising edge of a gate at this input triggers (or retriggers) the envelope.
+It is a Schmitt trigger that goes high at 2V and low at 0.2V.

 #### IN input
+This is the audio input for the VCA functionality.

 #### OUT output
+This is the final output for the VCA functionality.

 ### Standard Venom Context Menus
 [Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.